Inventsable/CEP-Self-Signing-Panel/README.md

 > ![](https://thumbs.gfycat.com/SomeRequiredBordercollie-size_restricted.gif)

-## Adding this functionality to your own panel (skip if a template from cep-vue-cli made after 6/23/19)
+## Adding this functionality to your own panel (skip to #5 if a template from cep-vue-cli made after 6/23/19)

 ### 1. Copy and paste the following into your `package.json` under `devDependencies`: